underpostnet/engine/cli.md

   --build-manifest                  Builds Kubernetes YAML manifests, including
                                     deployments, services, proxies, and
                                     secrets.
-  --dashboard-update                Updates dashboard instance data with the
-                                    current router configuration.
   --replicas <replicas>             Sets a custom number of replicas for
                                     deployments.
   --versions <deployment-versions>  A comma-separated list of custom deployment